OI-OS/OI-Memory-Orchestrator/OI.md

 **⚠️ CRITICAL: Most tools require `agent_id` parameter.
 This must be provided in parameter rules.**

+**✅ Auto-Creation: Agents are automatically created if they don't exist when first used.
+You don't need to manually register agents.**

 **✅ All 43 tools have parameter rules configured.**

 **SQL to create parameter rules (complete set for all 43 tools):**